-If you have more than one IRA, you can take the minimum required distribution from any one or more of the individual IRAs.
+If you have more than one IRA, you can take the minimum required distribution from any one or more of the IRAs (other than Roth IRAs).

 For more details on the minimum distribution rules (including examples), see When Must You Withdraw Assets? in Pub.
-590.
+590-B.